 When we use CBD, our body produces endocannabinoids.
-These are neurotransmitters which bind to the cannabinoid receptors in our nervous system.
+These are neurotransmitters that bind to the cannabinoid receptors in our nervous system.

-Multiple studies indicate that CBD can be effective in reducing pain related to sclerosis, arthritis, and muscle spasms.
+Multiple studies indicate that CBD may be effective in reducing pain related to sclerosis, arthritis, and muscle spasms.
 This is probably because of the way CBD interacts with our ECS.

 A study found that CBD oil prevented sebaceous gland cells from excreting excessive sebum, which is one of the most common reasons for acne.